Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Lane Cove among the top 30% of areas assessed nationwide

 Lane Cove has recorded approximately 45 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, a total of 227 homes were approved, with an additional 4 approved so far in FY26.
-On average, 4.2 people have moved to the area each year for each dwelling built during these five years, indicating that demand significantly outpaces supply.
+Over the past five financial years, from FY21 to FY25, a total of 227 homes have been approved, with an additional 5 approved so far in FY26.
+On average, about 4.2 people move to the area each year for every dwelling built during these years.

-This typically results in upward pressure on prices and increased competition among buyers.
-The average value of new homes being constructed is $1,062,000, suggesting that developers are targeting the premium market segment with higher-end properties.
-This financial year, Lane Cove has recorded $19.3 million in commercial development approvals, indicating steady commercial investment activity.
-However, compared to Greater Sydney, Lane Cove has significantly less development activity, at 55.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing dwellings, though building activity has accelerated in recent years.
-New building activity in Lane Cove shows a focus on higher-density living, with 35.0% detached dwellings and 65.0% townhouses or apartments.
+This high demand outpaces supply, putting upward pressure on prices and increasing competition among buyers.
+The average construction cost value of new homes is $612,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In terms of commercial development, Lane Cove has recorded $19.3 million in approvals this financial year, showing steady investment activity.
+Compared to Greater Sydney, Lane Cove has significantly less development activity, 55.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+However, building activity has accelerated in recent years, though it remains lower than the national average, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development